A Better Balance: The Work and Family Legal Center

 In partnership with the National Domestic Worker Alliance and Congregation B’nai Jeshurun, JFREJ will improve the senior care industry by linking seniors and domestic workers together to create a new consumer directed training program.

-This grant will support the creation of a supplement to the Slingshot Guide which highlights the most innovative Jewish organizations in North America that support the needs of women and girls.
+This grant will support the creation of the second Slingshot supplement on Women and Girls which highlights the most innovative Jewish organizations in North America that support the needs of women and girls.